TheBlueOompaLoompa/block/README.md

 so there may be accidental crossover.
 My code shouldn't be copying others verbatim, but it's not impossible for similarities.

-Any code that was directly copied and pasted will be labeled with a comment that starts with `// COPY:`
+Any block of code that was directly copied and pasted will be labeled with a comment that starts with `// COPY:`

 You must have [Nix](https://nixos.org/) installed to run this.